 An Iowa (IA) Quitclaim Deed (sometimes mistakenly referred to as “quit claim deed,” “quit claims deed,” and “quick claim deed”) legally transfers one person’s or entity’s (grantor) interest in real property to another (grantee).

 A commercial or residential real property seller conveys all interest the seller owns to the buyer by executing a quitclaim deed.

-While a warranty deed guarantees that the grantor owns all right and title to real property, free and clear, a quitclaim deed does not.
-It gives a grantee or buyer whatever ownership rights and title the grantor seller has, which may not be the total interest.
-Real estate buyers should run thorough title searches before purchasing.
+While a warranty deed guarantees that the grantor owns all rights and titles to real property, free and clear, a quitclaim deed does not.
+It gives a grantee or buyer whatever ownership rights and title the grantor seller has, which may not be the total or any interest.

 Important Laws & Requirements